khomi-a/webpage_monitoring/README.md

 2. In [`fetch_page.py`](fetch_page.py), edit the `URLS` dictionary to include the pages you want to monitor.
 3. In your repository settings (`Settings -> Secrets and variables -> Actions`), create two new secrets:
    - `TELEGRAM_TOKEN` — your Telegram bot token (from @BotFather).
-   - `TELEGRAM_CHAT_ID` — your personal or group Chat ID in Telegram (e.g. from @userinfobot).
+   - `TELEGRAM_CHAT_ID` — your personal or group Chat ID in Telegram (e.g. from @userinfobot). **Important**: you should start the dialogue with your bot after creation.
 4. (Optional) Adjust the monitoring frequency in [`check_page.yml`](.github/workflows/check_page.yml) (by default, it runs every hour).
+5. You should run the script locally first time and push _hash.txt files to your repo.
-5. Done!
+6. Done!
 GitHub Actions will automatically check the pages and notify you if anything changes.

 ---